ludwig-ai/ludwig-docs/docs/developer_guide/unit_test_design_guidelines.md

     print(fpc, tpc, upc, not_updated)
 ```

-`target` is a tensor with synthetic data that is used to in computing the loss during the forward pass.
+`target` is a tensor with synthetic data that is used to in computing the loss after the forward pass.

 `fpc` is the count of frozen parameters.  `tpc` is the count of trainable parameters.  `upc` is the updated parameter
 count, i.e., the number of parameters that were updated during the cycle of forward pass-backward pass-optimize step.